Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

 \subsection{Results}

 We start initial experiments under the traditional training paradigm by training individual models for each dataset.
-We use several representative medical image segmentation backbones.
-For CNN models, we use nnUNet~\cite{isensee2021nnu} and UNet~\cite{ronneberger2015u} with residual building blocks~\cite{he2016deep}: ResUNet.
-For Transformer models, we use SwinUNETR~\cite{hatamizadeh2022swin} and MedFormer~\cite{gao2022data}.
+We use several representative medical image segmentation backbones, including CNN models nnUNet~\cite{isensee2021nnu}, UNet~\cite{ronneberger2015u} with residual building blocks~\cite{he2016deep}: ResUNet, and Transformer models SwinUNETR~\cite{hatamizadeh2022swin} and MedFormer~\cite{gao2022data}.
 From Table \ref{tab:universal_results}, ResUNet and MedFormer demonstrate slightly better results under the traditional paradigm.
-Therefore, in subsequent experiments under the universal paradigm, we employ ResUNet and MedFormer as representative backbones for CNN and Transformer to implement Hermes, i.e. Hermes-R and Hermes-M.
+Therefore, in subsequent experiments under the universal paradigm, we employ ResUNet and MedFormer as representative backbones for CNN and Transformer to implement Hermes, i.e. Hermes-R and Hermes-M. We also compare against large-scale self-supervised pretraining and finetuning (SSL) methods: DeSD \cite{ye2022desd} (pretrained on 10,594 CT scans) and UniMiss \cite{xie2022unimiss} (pretrained with 5,022 CT scans and 108,948 2D images).

-\textbf{Results on various target ROIs, body regions, and image modalities.} To answer the questions raised in the introduction, we analyzed the results of models with the same backbone, i.e. Hermes-R vs ResUNet or Hermes-M vs MedFormer.
-From Table \ref{tab:universal_results}, we see that: